flyx/OpenGLAda/doc/GL.Objects.md

 reference to the object, as they automatically interact with the active object.

 OpenCLAda basically works the same way.
-Designing an alternative, simpler API has been considered and deem not to be suitable for a wrapper library.
+Designing an alternative, simpler API has been considered and deemed not to be suitable for a wrapper library.
 However, the handling of objects and targets is designed in a more object-oriented way.

 ## OpenGLAda's approach to objects